Resources | Transformation

 Follow the leader

-For any business agility transformation to be a success, it has to start at the top.
+For any business agility transformation to be successful, it must start at the top.
 Leaders need to walk the talk and own the transformation.
-If they don’t, then employees will turn their backs on it.
+If they don’t, employees will turn their backs on it.

 What does ‘walking the talk’ look like?
-Leadership teams need to demonstrate the behavioural models at the heart of transformational business agility.
-They need to develop trust.
-They need to help teams learn and exercise empowerment so that teams feel safe to try new things and to even make mistakes along their learning journey.
+Leadership teams need to demonstrate the behavioral models at the heart of transformational business agility.
+They need to develop trust and help teams learn and exercise empowerment, allowing them to feel safe trying new things and making mistakes along their learning journey.

-If leaders don’t do these things, then teams become less engaged and less willing to innovate and take risks in order to improve.
-They just turn up, do their jobs and go home again.
-People stop buying into business agility transformation if they don’t see their leaders taking it seriously themselves.
+If leaders don’t do these things, teams become less engaged and less willing to innovate and take risks.
+They just show up, do their jobs, and go home.
+People stop buying into business agility transformation if they don’t see their leaders taking it seriously.
+This is why Business Agility Training for Executives is crucial to drive and sustain meaningful change

 Tips